The Entity (South Park): Plot

 Kyle's cousin, Kyle Schwartz from Connecticut, comes to live in South Park due to his mother's failing health back at home.
-While Kyle was initially excited about seeing his cousin for the first time, he is baffled to see that his cousin is none other than a stereotyped version of a Jew, and has many irritating characteristics.
+While Kyle was initially excited about seeing his cousin for the first time, he is baffled to see that his cousin is none other than a stereotyped version of a Jew, and has many irritating characteristics such as hypochondria.
 Kyle is told by his mother to take care of his cousin.
 Kyle, fearing that Cartman, a staunch anti-Semite, will "tear this kid apart", attempts to bribe Cartman with $40 to not make fun of him.
 Cartman, in an attempt to earn the bribe, struggles to avoid mocking Kyle's cousin, but eventually fails.
 The boys decide that Kyle's cousin is just way too irritating to live in South Park with them.
 Much of the episode proceeds to have the boys make constant attempts to get rid of Kyle Schwartz.
 In one attempt to trick him into boarding a plane to Antarctica, Kenny is mistaken for a terrorist and shot through the head.
 However, Kyle's cousin always finds a way to come back to South Park.

 Meanwhile, Mr. Garrison, annoyed and fed up with the inefficient and incompetent airline check-ins since 9/11, decides to invent his own vehicle.
 Inspired by watching Enrique Iglesias' sexualized singing on TV and by a gyroscope sitting next to him on his deck, he invents the gyroscope-powered monowheel "IT."
 According to Mr. Garrison, "IT" can "go up to two hundred miles per hour, and gets three hundred miles to the gallon".
 The only problem is that "IT" is controlled through a quite painful and unappealing method: using four "flexi-grip handles" that somewhat resemble erect penises; two held in the hands, one in the mouth, and a fourth handle which is inserted into the anus.
 Garrison invites many important investors to see his demonstration of "IT".
 Despite this unorthodox control mechanism, "IT" is still considered better than dealing with the airlines and Garrison's creation is a smashing success.
 This results in a lack of passengers and business in airports.

 Unfortunately, things go downhill when the government decides to bail out the airlines from going under because of "IT".
 To ensure the airlines' dominance as a mode of transport and the job security of everyone working for it, the government ends up outlawing "IT", deems using it a criminal act and confiscates all of the "IT" stock.
 As a result, Kyle's cousin, who turns out to have invested in "IT", gets a $5 million bailout payment and decides to return home to Connecticut to take care of his sick mother.
-After hearing of this great fortune, the boys suddenly change their plan and try to convince him to stay with them, but he rejects them.
+After hearing of this great fortune, the boys suddenly change their plan and try to convince him to stay with them, but he rejects them, revealing he sees them as stereotypical jocks.